EdLichtman/QuickModuleCLI/AutoDocs/Markdown/Add-ModuleFunction.md

 ## INPUTS

 ### None.
-You cannot pipe objects to Add-QuickFunction.
+You cannot pipe objects to Add-ModuleFunction.
 ## OUTPUTS

 ### None.
-Add-QuickFunction creates a new function that you can later use.
+Add-ModuleFunction creates a new function that you can later use.
 ## NOTES
 Once created, every time you open a new Powershell window the function will be exported for you to use.
 Once you attempt to use a function for the first time